Winter Olympics 2022: China eases Covid testing rules amid rise in cases

 Dr MrClosky, in his briefing on Sunday, said organisers were trying to find a balance for the Games attendees.

-"You can either set the bar very low to make sure nobody is through the system who might be infectious - or you can set the bar higher to try and make sure nobody gets excluded from the Games because of a false positive test," he said according to an SCMP report.
+"You can either set the bar very low to make sure nobody is getting through the system who might be infectious - or you can set the bar higher to try and make sure nobody gets excluded from the Games because of a false positive test," he said according to an SCMP report.

 The upcoming Winter Olympics are expected to be the world's strictest mass sporting event yet, as China is determined to maintain its zero-Covid status.

-To do that, it's completely isolated Games participants from the broader public - by containing all athletes, team officials, media and other attendees in vast "closed loop" bubbles for the event's fortnight.
+To do that, it has completely isolated Games participants from the broader public - by containing all athletes, team officials, media and other attendees in vast "closed loop" bubbles for the event's fortnight.

 People arriving for the Games have to clear Covid tests pre-departure, upon arrival and every day while at the Games.
-So far, just over half of the positive tests have been detected upon arrival at Beijing Airport with the others found during routine testing in the Olympic bubble.
+So far, just over half of the positive tests have been detected upon arrival at Beijing Airport with the others found during routine testing inside the Olympic bubbles.